rinum4/gov_model/README.md

 This repository contains the simulation model used in the article:

-“Governability Under Continuous Disturbance: A System Dynamics Perspective” (submitted to *Systems Research and Behavioral Science*).
+“Governability Under Continuous Disturbance: A System Dynamics Perspective”.

 ## Overview